mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 Blogger comments, which sit in the same format.
 Keeping the same format from a new source means the display layer never needs to change.

-So the loop exists to bridge two worlds:
+So the build step exists to bridge two worlds:

 {% mermaid() %}
 flowchart LR